AlexanderVikenfalk/WeatherApp/README.md

 #### Author: Alexander Vikenfalk

 #### About this project:
-Just a code along based on the course: [modern react with redux](https://www.udemy.com/react-redux/learn/v4/overview "modern react with redux").
+Vaguely based on [modern react with redux](https://www.udemy.com/react-redux/learn/v4/overview "modern react with redux").
 It's web app built with React.js/ Redux that utilizes the [OpenWeatherMapAPI](https://openweathermap.org/api/ "Open Weather Map API").
-Type in an American city and press enter or click submit and watch the graphs for Temperature, Pressure and Humidity.
+The app will show weather values for your current location.

 #### Technologies used:
 * **React.js** for making the nice UI.